hamzaalumich/DSB-SC-SIGNAL-RECOVERY-MATLAB/README.md

 ### `dsb_sc_audio_noise_recovery.m`

-Implements the complete DSB-SC modulation and recovery chain using a recorded audio-noise input.
+Implements the complete modulation and recovery chain using recorded audio noise.

 The script includes: